goswamijay/Chat-With-Me/README.md

 - View other user's profile
 - Ability to send and receive images taken from the camera

-## Prerequisites

-- Flutter SDK
-- Firebase account

 ## Additional Features

 ### Active Status

-The app displays the active status of other users.
-To implement this feature, you can add a field to your user profiles collection that indicates the user's last active timestamp.
-You can then use Firebase Cloud Functions to update this field whenever a user opens or closes the app.
+- The app displays the active status of other users.

 ### Display Picture

-The app allows users to change their display picture.
-To implement this feature, you can use Firebase Storage to store user profile pictures.
-You can then use the Firebase storage package in your Flutter code to upload and download profile pictures.
+- User can set own Display Picture.

 ### Edit User Profile

-The app allows users to edit their user profiles.
-To implement this feature, you can use Cloud Firestore to store user profiles and the Firebase cloud_firestore package in your Flutter code to update user profile data.
+- The app allows users to edit their user profiles.
+- Ex:- users to change their display picture, Name and About.

 ### View Other User's Profile

-The app allows users to view other user's profiles.
-To implement this feature, you can add a new screen to your app that displays the user's profile picture, name, and any other relevant information.
+- The app allows users to view other user's profiles.

 ### Send and Receive Images and Camera Taken Photos

 - The app allows users to send and receive images and also send and receive images taken from the camera.
-To implement this feature, you can use Firebase Storage to store the images and the Firebase storage package in your Flutter code to upload and download the images.

-- You can add a new button to the chat screen that allows the user to select an image from their device or take a photo with the camera.
-Once the image is selected or taken, you can use the ImagePicker package to get the image file and upload it to Firebase Storage.

-- To receive images, you can listen to changes in the messages collection and download any image files that are sent as messages.
-You can then display the images in the chat screen.
+### Notification

+- When new message arrived then showing notification in user mobile.

 ## Contributions